sbsev/site/tests/readme.md

 ## Tests for the Student and Pupil Signup Forms

-The tests are run by a GitHub Action on every push and PR (see `.github/workflows/test.yml`) but can also be called locally with `yarn test` (dev server must be already running on `localhost:3000`).
+The tests are run by a GitHub Action on every push and PR (see `.github/workflows/test.yml`) but can also be called locally with `npm/yarn run test`.

-To see the tests running in real time in a UI, change the `headless` argument on `puppeteer.launch()` to `false`.
+To see the tests running in real time in a UI, add the `--headed` flag to `@playwright/test`, i.e. `npm/yarn run test --headed`.
+Useful for debugging.